[VIDEO] Differences between filtering Rainwater vs Town and City Water

-In this article, we’ll examine the differences between filtering Rainwater and filtering or city chlorinated water.
+In this article, we’ll examine the differences between filtering rainwater and filtering town or city chlorinated water.

 My preference has always been rainwater because no chlorine and chemicals have been added to it.
 However, rainwater still requires treatment, depending on how you're storing your water and what's going on at your home.